shafquatulbari/django-inventory-management-system/README.md

 Your Steps (For frontend) (React app)

+- Turn on a different terminal as backend already running on one
-- 'cd inventory-frontend' to get in the frontend directory
+- 'cd inventoryproject' and then 'cd inventory-frontend' to get in the frontend directory
 - 'npm install' to install all dependencies
 - 'npm start' to start frontend which runs on localhost:3000